gwennlbh/gwennlbh/README.md

 I started publishing some art stuff [on RedBubble](https://www.redbubble.com/people/ewenlbh/shop) as well.

 After 2 intense years of maths in higher education to earn access to highly selective engineering schools called "Grandes Écoles", I got into [ENSEEIHT](https://enseeiht.fr/), one of France's best computer science schools!

+I am now (for the school year 2023-2024) the president of my engineering school's computer science association, [net7](https://net7.dev).
+I contribute a lot to the enhancement of the school's student life with various projects, available on [net7's Gitlab](https://git.inpt.fr/lebihae)